 Similarly, the following is a list of other substances and their pH values.
 These are items you use on a near-daily basis.
 The following table can help you get a clear understanding of the range of pH values.

 |Liquid drain cleaner||14|

 By now, we have understood that the pH value is vital in understanding the water you use.
 However, this value is not constant.
-This means that it can be affected by multiple factors, both environmental and man-made.
+This means that it can be affected by environmental and manufactured factors.
 Some of these are listed as follows:

 1. Carbon Dioxide

 Carbon dioxide is one of the most common reasons that water turns acidic.
 Many natural processes, such as photosynthesis, respiration, and decomposition, cause a rise in the level of carbon dioxide.
 It can then react with water to form carbonic acid.
 This can cause an imbalance in pure water.
 Thus, as the carbon dioxide levels rise globally, a change in the pH values can be seen in the oceans across the world over time.